bhatiaabhinav/bhatiaabhinav.github.io.old/_pages/cv.md

 Service Summary
 ==============
 * Program Committee member, AAAI 2023.
-* Journal paper reviewer, AIJ 2021.
+* Paper reviewer, AIJ, 2021.
-* As a member of IEEE BITS-Pilani chapter, organized an AI bot making competition for a video game I developed, 2014.
+* As a member of IEEE BITS-Pilani chapter, conceptualized, developed and organized an AI bot making competition for a video game at college tech festival 2014.

 Projects
 ========